 At the same time, Barbara and her colleagues seek to lever the value of alumni as a renewable asset who extend the reach and the reputation of U of T through the scale, impact and breadth of their presence around the world and enable U of T’s mission through their accomplishments, involvement and financial support.

 Most recently, Barbara has been recognized with the University of Toronto’s highest honour for outstanding administrative leaders – the Chancellor’s Award for Influential Leaders.

 Barbara is a sought after volunteer and frequent presenter in Canada and around the world.
-She has served as a mentor to both colleagues and students through a variety of University programs.
-She is an active and visible leader in professional service associations, serving as the first Canadian president of the US based Council for Alumni Association Executives (CAAE), a member-based organization of the world’s leading large, highly ranked public and private universities.
+She serves as a mentor to both colleagues and students through a variety of University programs.
+She is an active and visible leader in professional service associations, having served as the first Canadian president of the US based Council for Alumni Association Executives (CAAE), a member-based organization of the world’s leading large, highly ranked public and private universities.
 She is a past member of the International Commission on Alumni Relations at the Council for the Advancement and Support of Education (CASE).
 Barbara was also a member of the Board of Directors and Chair of the Governance Committee of the Young People’s Theatre (YPT), Canada’s largest and longest standing children’s theatre company.

 Assistant Vice-President, Brand Strategy and Integrated Marketing (416) 978 4995 or email

 Tanya Kreinin is Assistant Vice-President, Brand Strategy and Integrated Marketing at the University of Toronto.

 Reporting to the Vice‐President, Advancement, Tanya leads the development and implementation of communications and marketing strategies designed to lift the profile and relevance of the University of Toronto as a major destination for alumni engagement and as a national and international priority for philanthropic investment.